xWink/Easy-TypeRacer/README.md

 2. Press the play button during the countdown.
 3. Use the pause and play buttons to hault and resume typing during a race (you can also pause before a race has started).
 4. Press the stop button to drop out during a race.
 You can go to another race to play again.
+5. Close the application window to end the program (this closes the Chrome window as well).